 For a drug to qualify for orphan designation both the drug and the disease or condition must meet certain criteria specified in the ODA and FDA’s implementing regulations at 21 CFR Part 316.

 How can a foreign sponsor apply for orphan drug designation?

 A U.S. permanent resident is required as an agent to file a request for an orphan drug designation for a foreign sponsor and is responsible for the paperwork involved with the designation request and if a designation is granted, it will serve as the contact person afterward.

 OOPD makes all the correspondence with the U.S.permanent-resident agent and this includes submitting subsequent annual reports after a product is designated.

-What are the incentives or benefits offered for orphan drugs by the FDA?
+What are the incentives or benefits offered by the FDA for orphan drugs in rare disease?

 Yes, orphan designation qualifies the sponsor of the drug for various development incentives of the ODA, including tax credits for qualified clinical testing.

 - Tax incentives: The Orphan Drug Tax Credit (ODTC): sponsors who have an orphan designation can collect tax credits for expenses incurred after the issue of the designation for U.S. clinical trial costs on the orphan indication.